As humans, we express our love for others through words and actions, and we receive love by interpreting the words and actions of others.

 According to Chapman, each of us can build stronger relationships if we take the time to learn and understand each person’s preferred love language.
 This is true of all relationships, from romantic to professional — and security is no exception.

-Learning to apply the five love languages to your work in security will help you build and maintain better relationships across your business.
+Learning to apply the five love languages types to your work in security will help you build and maintain better relationships across your business.
 As a result, you’ll drastically improve your ability to promote security internally and work collaboratively with stakeholders across the company, regardless of level or department.

 At our recent Shift AppSec Summit, we held a panel with four industry veterans to discuss how the five love languages can be applied to security.